UBC-CIC/call-center-historical-audio-processing/audio-processing-backend/README.md

 ```
 aws s3api create-bucket --bucket <YOUR-BUCKET-NAME> --create-bucket-configuration LocationConstraint=<YOUR-REGION> --region <YOUR-REGION> --profile <YOUR-PROFILE>
 ```
-NOTE: If using region us-east-1, remove the entire `--create-bucket-configuration LocationConstraint=<YOUR-REGION> --region <YOUR-REGION>` section
+NOTE: If using region us-east-1, remove the entire `--create-bucket-configuration LocationConstraint=<YOUR-REGION> --region <YOUR-REGION>`section

-2) Run the following SAM commands in this subdirectory to build and package the application onto the created S3 bucket in the first step:
+2) Run the following SAM commands in this subdirectory (i.e `ecomm911-virtual-assistant/historical-audio-processing-backend`) to build and package the application onto the created S3 bucket in the first step:
 ```
 sam build
 ```